About our Founder Jim Crescenzo

 Mentor, Drama Teacher

 Tanya is a Drama Teacher at Templeton Secondary and is involved in supporting the EEBC theatrical productions as a Production Manager.
-She is also the Teacher Sponsor of the Girls Club course at Templeton.
+She is the Lead Mentor for the EEBC Girls group.

 Film Producer, Stunt Co-Ordinator

 Danny is one of the most influential people in the Film and TV Industry.
 He was the recipient of the 2016 Motion Picture Production Industry Association Community Builder Award.
 Danny is President of the Virtue Foundation and is passionate about helping marginalized young people to find solutions to life’s adversities.
 Danny will be working with EEBC with our Film Industry Job Entry Program.
 His knowledge of the industry is unparalleled in Canada and through these contacts, Danny can offer the EEBC a virtual phonebook of experts willing to mentor our boys.

 Corin has worked with Jim Crescenzo and the Templeton Film Program since 1997.
 Many of our boys have worked with Corin to produce films that have won top awards in City, Provincial, National and International Festivals.
 Corin is teaching our Film Program during the school year and taught the Indigenous Film Project Camp.

 Tina was a teacher in the Burnaby School District for 30 years, first as a French Immersion teacher and later as a Learning Support teacher, working with children with special needs and Learning Disabilities.
 Tina is trained at the Master’s level and has thousands of hours of clinical practice.
 Tina is the author of the Diagnostic Emergent Reading Assessment and Writing Frames for All Learners.
 She is trained in NARM (Neuro Affective Relational Model) and Neuro-Touch, for healing developmental trauma and in Somatic Experiencing for shock trauma recovery.